lucaminudel/tensions_and_synergies_between_design_principles/README.md

 - This is an example of a [graphical representation](http://www.slideshare.net/brain79/desing-principles-tensions-and-synergies-v30/16)

+## Credits
+Thanks to Daniel Tsadok for the porting of the examples to Ruby.
+Thanks to Peter Oxenham for the porting of the examples to Java.

 ## Code examples
 In this repo you find small code examples, each showing a tension or a synergy between two object-oriented design principles.